DevMountain/Continuum/README.md

 #### Update the Post Detail Table View Controller

-1. In `viewDidLoad()` of the `PostDetailTableViewController` call
+1. In `viewDidLoad()` of the `PostDetailTableViewController` call your fetch comments function and reload the tableView
-2.
-3. start observing the `PostController.PostCommentsChangedNotification`.
-4. In your observation method, check that the notification's object is the post whose detail is being displayed, and if so, reload the table view.

 #### Check Functionality
 At this point the app should support basic push and fetch syncing from CloudKit.
 Use your Simulator and your Device to create new `Post` and `Comment` objects.
 Check for and fix any bugs.